What Does it Mean to Study Restaurant Management?

 In addition to your regular duties, you could perform a variety of administrative assignments, such as keeping employee work records, preparing payroll, and completing paperwork to comply with licensing laws and reporting requirements of tax, wage and hour, unemployment compensation, and Social Security laws.
 This work may be delegated to an assistant manager or bookkeeper or contracted out, but most general managers retain responsibility for the accuracy of business records.
 Managers also maintain records of supply and equipment purchases and ensure bills are paid.

 Career training in restaurant management can help you advance to positions at better restaurants, hotels or catering companies.
-A degree in restaurant management can teach you how to use the technology used to track orders, control inventory, seat patrons and enter actual food and drink orders through the point-of-service (POS) system.
+A business degree in restaurant management can teach you how to use the technology used to track orders, control inventory, seat patrons and enter actual food and drink orders through the point-of-service (POS) system.
 Computers also allow you to efficiently keep track of employee schedules and payroll.
 Savvy restaurant managers can use the Internet to stay updated on industry trends and innovations, get recipe ideas, and advertise.

 Bachelor's Degrees in Restaurant Management